 The Federal Emergency Management Agency (FEMA) Flood Mitigation Assistance (FMA) grant program, administered by the Texas Water Development Board (TWDB), provides federal funding to help states and communities pay for cost effective measures to reduce or eliminate the long-term risk of flood damage to structures that are insurable under the National Flood Insurance Program (NFIP).

-Current opportunities: ★★★The FY 2023 FMA grant cycle Notice of Funding Opportunity has been issued and the application cycle opened on October 16, 2023, with $800 million available nationwide.
-Applications are due to TWDB through FEMA GO by January 8, 2024.
+Current opportunities: The FY 2024 FMA grant cycle Notice of Funding Opportunity (NOFO) is anticipated to be posted on grants.gov in the fall of 2024.
+The application cycle will open shortly after that with $600 million available nationwide.
 More information on the FMA grant program and how to apply is located here.
-TWDB encourages all communities interested in applying to email TWDB staff at floodgrant@twdb.texas.gov.★★★
+TWDB encourages all communities interested in applying to email TWDB staff at floodgrant@twdb.texas.gov.

 Hazard Mitigation Grant Program